 In the time of Carcassi and Sor the right hand ring finger (a) was not generally used for scales.
 Instead, sometimes the index and middle fingers were used in alternation (imim), as Carcassi said in the passage quoted above.

-(‘This observation [of the anatomy of the hand] determined me to execute passages of that kind [scale passages] with the thumb and first finger, and with that view I made my nineteenth lesson’) (English translation, from Sor’s Method for the Spanish Guitar published by Tecla).
+(“This observation [of the anatomy of the hand] determined me to execute passages of that kind [scale passages] with the thumb and first finger, and with that view I made my nineteenth lesson…”) (English translation from the Tecla edition of Sor’s Method).

 Sor says that while some players, especially Aguado, use the index and middle fingers in alternation, he prefers to use the thumb and index fingers in alternation, and he gives detailed anatomical reasons why, and even says that he composed his 19th Lesson specifically to give practice in doing this.
 (This is his op.
 31 no. 19, the well-known piece beginning with four demisemiquavers (sixteenth-notes), which Segovia included in his selection of Sor studies as his no. 10, but Segovia gave a modern fingering which did away with the very purpose for which Sor says he composed this piece).